21 May | 6-7 pm UK | peer supervision

 Non-members are welcome!

-If you are not a member of BAPT but would like to be, you can easily join through our online registration – only £45 (£30 for students or retired) including our quarterly online magazine TypeFace.
+If you are not a member of BAPT but would like to be, you can easily join through our online joining form – only £45 (£30 for students or retired) including our quarterly online magazine TypeFace.
 We have members from around the world, so you will be welcomed.

 About the Chair